 As Jim Rohn pointed out, “You are the average of the five people you spend the most time with.”

 If you spend an hour hanging out with a person or you spend an hour reading a book, the book becomes one out of five people you hang out with.
 If you read successful people, people who spent years researching and writing the book, you instantly become richer, smarter, and ready to grow more.

 If you don’t believe in the power of books, Elon Musk, the real-life Iron Man, literally taught himself rocket science by reading books and talking to industry heavyweights.

 Have a Book with You at All Times

 I know, you’re surprised as much as I was, but I actually enjoy it very much.
-I started out with the Kindle app, read 3 books and then decided to give a try to a subscription based service.
+I started out with the Kindle app, read 3 books and then decided to give a try to a subscription-based service.

-If you are interested in Scribd, give it a try, it’s free for 60 days and you can use it on your laptop, tablet or smartphone.
+If you are interested in Scribd, give it a try, it’s totally free for 60 days and you can use it on your laptop, tablet or smartphone.

 Why Would You Read in the Morning?

 Also, it gives me a good feeling of investing in myself, I know that in the long run, I will become smarter and more knowledgeable about any topic.
-Whether it’s writing, public speaking or simply talking to another person, it will make me more interesting and valuable person to connect with.
+Whether it’s writing, public speaking or simply talking to another person, it will make me a more interesting and valuable person to connect with.